MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 1. On the GitHub repository page, in the toolbar, click **Actions**.
 1. In the **All workflows** section, click the **Update Index.cshtml** entry.
 1. In the **devops-starter-workflow.yml** section, monitor the progress of deployment and verify that it completed successfully.
+1. Switch to the browser window displaying the DevOps Starter blade in the Azure portal and click the **Browse** link next to the **Application endpoint** entry.
+1. In the newly opened web browser window, verify that the updated text representing the change you committed in the GitHub repo is displayed on the web app home page.

 ### Exercise 2: Remove the Azure lab resources